Table of Contents

 What Is 24-Hour Roadside Assistance?

 Since problems can happen at any time, roadside assistance programs make their services available around the clock.
-There is no deductible for service calls.
-Depending on your plan, any costs you incur in an emergency may even be reimbursed.
+Service calls don’t usually require a deductible, and depending on your plan, costs you incur in an emergency may even be reimbursed.

 Recommended: Ways to Save on Car Maintenance